Mobility for learners and staff in adult education

 Courses and training: participants can benefit from a structured course or a similar kind of training provided by qualified professionals, based on a pre-defined learning programme and learning outcomes.
 The training must involve participants from at least two different countries and must allow participants to interact with other learners and with the trainers.
 Entirely passive activities such as listening to lectures, speeches or mass conferences are not supported.

-Beneficiaries should be aware that all course providers are entirely independent from the Erasmus+ programme and are acting as service providers in a free market.
-The choice of courses and training is therefore a responsibility of the applicant organisation.
-The following quality standards are available as support to guide the applicants in their choice: https://erasmus-plus.ec.europa.eu/resources-and-tools/quality-standards-key-action-1
+Applicants should be aware that all course providers are entirely independent from the Erasmus+ programme and are acting as service providers in a free market.
+The choice of courses and training is therefore a responsibility of the beneficiary organisation.
+The following quality standards are available as support to guide the applicants in their choice.

 Eligible participants